 - If you decide to close the trade at this point, you would have made a profit as AUD/USD has increased from 0.75000 to 0.75800, an increase of 80 pips

 - However, if AUD/USD had of declined in value, to say 0.74300 (from 0.75000), then you would have made a loss on that trade.

 It is worth pointing out that you can also make a profit (or loss) from a falling market.
-That is, you can speculate that a particular currency will decline in value.
+That is, you can speculate that a particular currency will decline in value buy opening a sell trade.
 If it indeed does decline in value, you will make a profit on that trade.

 As mentioned above, all currencies are traded as a pair – you cannot have one without the other.
 FX pairs are typically divided into three main groupings, major, minor and exotic;